Tajfun403/BinTreeVisualization/Readme.md

 - The tree is auto-layouted using a modified Wetherell and Shannon algorithm for visually pleasant and efficient use of space

 # Build
 Uses .NET 9.0 and C# 13 preview with WPF UI.
 To build with Visual Studio 2022.
+Utilizes [Material Design](http://materialdesigninxaml.net/) NuGet package for the interface theme, as well as [ScottPlot library](https://scottplot.net/) for rendering the collected performance data into graphs.
+The interface is connected to the logical binary tree with a composite model, where `BinTree<T>` and `Node<T>` manage their respective `BinTreeControl` and `BinTreeNode` WPF controls, respectively.